 While a structured coaching plan should already be part of your sales onboarding, you can reinforce specific skills and troubleshoot issues using mini-simulations.
 For example, if there is a specific objection that many reps struggle to deal with, you can have them record their response and then go over this with them in your next feedback session.
 And if done on a regular basis, such exercises help ensure that all sales reps have consistent messaging.

 Certain sales leaders do not want to spare a minute of their top sellers for such mentoring activities.
-I believe that is a short sighted approach, and can be detrimental to the career progression of your “A player” sales reps.
+I believe that is a short-sighted approach and can be detrimental to the career progression of your “A player” sales reps.
 Such mentoring programs have dual benefits in the long term.
-Not only are they beneficial for the newbies, they also offer an opportunity to your “A” reps to get a first hand experience of essential managerial skills such as coaching, as a first step towards graduation to senior roles.
+Not only are they beneficial for the newbies, they also offer an opportunity to your “A” reps to get a first-hand experience of essential managerial skills such as coaching, as the first step towards graduation to senior roles.

 By ensuring that reinforcement content and activities are made available to the reps on their mobile devices, those interactions will be integrated into your reps daily routine and quickly become just another part of their everyday sales activities.
 Moreover, for reinforcement to be effective, the tips and refreshers are much more meaningful when presented in the context of customer situations.
 For example – the value of a case study or a win story would be most appreciated by a sales rep when presented in the middle of a similar deal that he/she may be assisting with.